Looking Beyond Shareholders: What Is Stakeholder Theory?

 Practical Advice for Business Leaders Applying Stakeholder Theory

 Executives can begin to follow Freeman’s practical advice today.
-As a first step, leaders should reflect on their stakeholders: Which groups and individuals does their organization affect, both externally and internally?
+As a first step, leaders should reflect on their stakeholders: Which groups and individuals does their organization effect, both externally and internally?
 How does their organization affect these groups?

 To answer these questions, a firm would benefit from examining its employees and the community surrounding its employees, its supply chain and the community surrounding its supply chain, and its customers and the community surrounding its customers.
 Companies should also evaluate their ESG strategy or corporate social responsibility initiatives.
 Through this examination, a firm will refine its hypotheses about its overarching purpose.